Software Guide Rails

 - Involve the software engineering team in early stages of initiatives where buy vs build decisions are made

-- Ensure all code changes go through a code review, either by a peer or by a more senior Engineer; Lead Software Engineers are accountable for the guide rails being followed within their teams
+- Ensure all code changes go through a code review, either by a peer or by a more senior engineer; Lead Software Engineers are accountable for the guide rails being followed within their teams

 Exception process